Very Very Important Plan for 10 Days Economics Class 12

 Effective Demand – is the situation where AD equals to AS.

-How equilibrium level of income and output is determined by the investment and saving in the economy.
+Q. How equilibrium level of income and output is determined by the investment and saving in the economy.
 In an economy planned savings exceed planned investment.
 How will the equality between the two be achieved?
 Explain.

-Ans:- In an economy, equilibrium level of income and output will be determined at that point where investment is equal to saving.
 At equilibrium I=S Excess of planned savings over planned investment means that the expenditure in the economy is less than what the producers had expected.
 This would result in undesired or unplanned build up of unsold stock.
 To correct this situation producer will produce less.
 This will reduce level of output and income.
 Fall in income will result in fall in savings.
 These changes will continue till income falls to a level at which savings equal investment.

 Consumption Function (Propensity to Consume)